US inflation heats up to 3% for first time since June

 “The long national nightmare of inflation isn’t over yet for consumers, businesses, and investors,” Chris Rupkey, chief economist at FwdBonds, wrote in commentary issued Wednesday morning.
 “There could be some seasonality that pushes prices up at a faster clip in January, but today the news for [Federal Reserve] officials is all bad.”

-US stock futures dropped after the report was released, with investors concerned that inflation has reversed its recent progress and could lead to higher interest rates.
-Futures on the Dow, S&P and Nasdaq were all lower by just over 1%.
+US stocks dropped Wednesday, with investors concerned that inflation has reversed its recent progress and could lead to higher interest rates.
+The Dow was around 395 points lower at the opening bell, with the S&P 500 down 1% and the Nasdaq Composite declining by 1.1%.
 The 10-year Treasury yield surged to 4.6% on the hotter-than-expected data.

 The CPI measures price changes across commonly purchased goods and services, and most of the categories saw increases last month.
 Energy and food costs continued to bite — particularly for eggs, which have seen prices soar due to a deadly avian flu.